 The university offers online degree completion programs for individuals with associate degrees in culinary arts and baking & pastry arts.
-For more information on these programs, contact the Online Admissions Office at 1-800-225-2454 or visit www.jwu.edu/onlinelearning.
+For more information on these programs, contact Online Admissions at 1-800-342-5598 or visit www.jwu.edu/onlinelearning.
 In Rhode Island, call 401-598-2300.